-JORC CODE, 2012 Edition-Table 1 Report -Lefroy Project -Woolibar Trend-as at 9 March 2017 Section 1: Sampling Techniques and Data
+JORC CODE, 2012 Edition-Table 1 Report -Lefroy Project -Woolibar Trend-as at 3 April 2017 SECTION 1: SAMPLING TECHNIQUES AND DATA

-Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+SAMIFEING TECHNIQUES AND DATA Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
 The sampling noted in this release has been carried out using AirCore (AC) drilling at several targets located in Lake Lefroy, along a corridor termed the Woolibar Trend.
 The AC program comprised 92 vertical holes for 4881m, holes varying in depth from 3-108m with an average depth of 53m.
 At each target hole spacing was primarily at 160m centres on traverses located 160m to 320m apart.
-At some targets (egZanex) the hole spacing was bought down to a regular 80m grid Sampling and QAQC protocols as per industry best practice with further details below.
+At some targets (eg Zanex) the hole spacing was bought down to a regular 80m grid Sampling and QAQC protocols as per industry best practice with further details below.
 AC samples were collected from the cyclone at 1m intervals and laid out in rows of 10 or 20m (10-20 samples) on the ground (salt lake) or contained in green plastic bags.
-If laid out on the ground 1m library samples were collected in calico sample bags for future detailed sampling the 1m piles with a flour scoop to produce a bulk 2-3kg sample which was sent to the Laboratory in Kalgoorlie for analysis.
+If laid out on the ground 1m library samples were collected in calico sample bags for future detailed sampling if required.
+Composite 4m samples were then collected by scoop or grab sampling the 1m piles with a flour scoop to produce a bulk 2-3kg sample which was sent to the Laboratory in Kalgoorlie for analysis.
 Samples were dried, pulverised, split to produce a 40g sample for analysis by fire assay with Au determination by Atomic Absorption Spectrometry.
-Drilling techniques • Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 The AirCore (AC) drilling was completed by Raglan Drilling (Kalgoorlie).
 The AC drill bit has a diameter of 78mm and collects samples through an inner tube to reduce contamination, but also allows better penetration through any palaeochannel puggy clays and fine sands.
 Aircore drilling is blade refusal and hence terminates in fresh rock or hard material such as quartz.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 The majority of the samples collected from the AC drill program were moist.
-Given all the drilling was in Lake Lefroy the initial 0-20m of drilling was wet with muddy samples, some with poor recovery.
-Minor AC samples were wet at the base of the holes.
-Sample recovery below the base of alluvium (BOA) was considered appropriate with some samples dry with good sample recovery.
-Sample recovery size and sample condition (dry, wet, moist) recorded.
-Recovery of samples estimated to be 10-100%, with limited recovery particularly drilling through the surficial lake clays and puggy moist transported clays.
-Drilling with care (eg. clearing hole at start of rod, regular cyclone cleaning) if water encountered to reduce incidence of wet - sticky sample and cross contamination.
-Insufficient sample population to determine whether relationship exists between sample recovery and grade.
-The quality of the sample (wet, dry, low recovery) was recorded during logging.